What Is Abortion?

 - Often, the sonogram shows that the patient is 3-5 weeks further along than the last menstrual period.
 We advise you to bring enough funds to cover a pregnancy termination up to 4 weeks further than the last period calculates.
 Check with our office regarding these fees BEFORE you arrive.

-- If you are greater than 15 weeks pregnant, you must have an early morning appointment, plus an afternoon appointment.
+- If you are 15 weeks pregnant, you must have an early morning appointment, plus an afternoon appointment.
 You must have a driver.

 - If you live more than a 45 minute drive from the office, our office policy requires that patients needing a 2-day procedure must stay overnight at a hotel or motel within 10 miles of the office.
 A printed receipt proving you have paid for the night stay is required before any portion of the appointment can begin.
 You must have a driver.